FAQ

 To use the laundry machines, there is an app on your smartphone to operate and pay for it.
 Laundry soap is available in the Camp Office.

-New this year are sweatshirts!
+New this year: SWEATSHIRTS for $40!
 T-shirts are $25 again.
-Stay tuned for more details.
+Stay tuned for more details by the middle of April.

 The deadline for ordering your choice of size/style/color is May 31st.
 Email Greg Lund at moc.liamg@44gergrecnad, if you have any questions.